 We are putting Maria Montessori’s word into action, “We shall walk together on this path of life, for all things are part of the universe and are connected with each other to form one whole unity.”

 Our customary annual events, such as the Pancake Breakfast, Art Show, and Social Studies Fair are on indefinite hiatus, accordingly, we will adjust our focus to “parents helping parents.”
 We will actively work to foster our parent network and support each other through the pandemic.
-We will also help support school activities for the book fair, donation drive, yearbook, and more.
+We will also help support school activities for teacher appreciation activities, our donation drives, the yearbook, and more.

 For more information about roles and responsibilities or anything HMV-related, contact Cynthia Bacon at email@example.com